 It was also decided to send an application to the UN, to have May 25th put on the list of “World … days” – but as TFI, at this date, was no stand-alone organization, only a subgroup of TFC in Canada, this request was not accepted.

-So, TFI never officially organized this “world thyroid day”, as a worldwide event – but various member organizations have events at this date, in particular in Scandinavia.
+So, TFI never officially organized this “world thyroid day”, as a worldwide event – but various member organizations have events at this date all over the world.
+It has also been adopted by professional Endocrinology organization as well.

 In their newsletter published in March 2008, the ETA announced the first “European Thyroid Day” on May 25th, 2008.